 Once your Attendee Surveys have been completed, they must be transformed into a data file for tabulation and analysis.
-The steps in converting questionnaires into spending information for input to a tourism economic impact model are complex.
+The steps in converting questionnaires into spending information are complex.
 For this reason, we highly recommend that you engage the services of professional research and tabulation experts and provide them with these guidelines to complete this part of the process.

-The tasks required to transform questionnaire responses into estimates to be used as inputs to a tourism economic impact model include:
+The tasks required to transform questionnaire responses into on-site spending estimates include:

-- 1. Creating a "raw" data file (includes coding, keying, verification) - 2.
-Creating a "clean" data file (includes editing, assignment of information for missing values and distribution of aggregated spending to categories) - 3.
-Assigning reported, allocated or attributed spending to geographic areas - 4.
-Constructing an "Event Account" (identification of spending in the community and larger area that is incremental) - 5.
-Weighting and projecting survey responders to all non-local attendees.
+- 1. Creating a "raw" data file (includes coding, keying, verification); - 2.
+Creating a "clean" data file (includes editing, assignment of information for missing values and distribution of aggregated spending to categories); - 3.
+Weighting and projecting survey responders to all attendees.

 These steps are described in greater detail in the sections that follow.
-Sample Attendee questionnaires are provided in Appendix VII (under separate cover).
+Sample Attendee questionnaires are provided in Appendix VI (under separate cover).